-- 3. On the Select Alert Responses to import page, browse for notification rules' XML files to import. - 4.
-On the Summary of imported Alert Response page, you can verify that the selected alert response files were imported correctly.
+- 4. On the Summary of imported Alert Response page, you can verify that the selected alert response files were imported correctly.
 If there are any errors you can view details by clicking View Validation Errors. - 5.
 If the imported alert response is valid, click Finish to complete the import process and exit the Alert Response import wizard.